BUYING THE TRUTH

 We open ourselves to the deceptions of the enemy when we are working for the Lord instead of abiding in the Lord and waiting on Him.

-If we would buy the truth we must pause frequently and listen to what God is saying.
+If we want to buy the truth, we must pause frequently and listen to what God is saying.
 It is best to take nothing for granted.
 Remember Joshua and the Gibeonites!
+(Read Joshua chapter 9.)

 Every place that the sole of your foot shall tread upon, that have I given unto you, as I said unto Moses.
 (Joshua 1:3)